 Presidential Scholars: Four of these trainings count as your Leadership Opportunity.

-Participants who attend all events will receive a leadership certification of completion.
-The student organization that has the most members at Leadership Exploration Series throughout the entire year, wins $100 in their flex account.
+Participants who attend 6 out of the 8 events will receive a leadership certification of completion.
+The student organization that has the most members at Leadership ExplOUration Series throughout the entire year, wins $100 in their flex account.

 Know how to be a leader on LinkedIn by creating a profile that stands out professionally, connects with important contacts and showcases your professional leadership abilities.